simonkurtz-MSFT/minimal-hello-world-web-container/README.md

 ### Self-Contained, Trimmed Container

-For a .NET Web API, the smallest base image we can use is a chiseled ASP.NET image (see *Dockerfile.chiseled*).
+For a .NET Web API, the smallest base image we can use is a chiseled ASP.NET image (see [Dockerfile.trimmed](./HelloWorld/Dockerfile.trimmed)).
 See [.NET Container Images](https://learn.microsoft.com/dotnet/core/docker/container-images#images-optimized-for-size) for details.

 1. `docker build -t hello-world-trimmed -f .\Dockerfile.trimmed .`
 1. `docker run -p 8082:8080 hello-world-trimmed`